Grant Anderson, P.E.

 Recognized as a leader in the life support in extreme environments field, Mr. Anderson has lead the systems and conceptual design of multiple spacecraft under contract to Lockheed Martin, NASA, Inspiration Mars Foundation and others.
 He holds multiple patents in a diverse range of disciplines including testing systems, isolation systems, radiator systems and overall systems design.
 He has lead development and qualification of experimental flight hardware for five shuttle flights, two Mir missions, a Russian Progress, and the first commercial payload on ISS.
 Prior to starting Paragon, Mr. Anderson was the Chief Design Engineer for the International Space Station Solar Array Program–the largest solar arrays ever built–while employed at Lockheed Martin, Sunnyvale, CA.

 Mr. Anderson holds two degrees from Stanford University in Mechanical Engineering (B.S.) and Aeronautical and Astronautical Engineering (M.S.) and is a registered Professional Engineer in the state of California.
 His diverse education/training included non-technical roles such as Controller for a Palo Alto, CA real estate firm during college where he implemented some of the first computers into the company’s financial systems to track and monitor property financial performance.
 Working at an aviation consultancy, he participated in the start-up of two airlines through route analysis, equipment analysis and strategy advice.
-One went on to be America West, now part of US Airways.
+One went on to be America West, now part of American Airlines.
 Mr. Anderson is also a graduate of the International Space University 1991 summer session with emphasis on space business and management.

 Chief Financial Officer / Business Operations Officer